Home

 The Crisis Syndrome: The generic structures that trap us in short-term, instead of long-term, thinking.
 (258K)

 Escaping The Crisis Syndrome: how to move from the short-term quick fix, to long term improvement.
+This paper describes Scott Peck’s four basic techniques of discipline and their systems thinking parallels.
+They are delaying gratification, assumption of responsibility, dedication to the truth or reality, and balancing (the most difficult).
 (133K)

 Crisis Syndrome Recovery: specific approaches for individuals & organizations to move to a long term focus.
-For every approach to overcome individual addiction there is an organizational approach to overcoming the quick fix.
+For every approach to overcome individual addiction there is a parallel organizational approach to overcoming the quick fix.
 Organizations need rehab as much as humans.
 (140K)

 Syndromes, Characteristics & Processes of Addiction in Organizations (67K)